Answered By: IESE Library Last Updated: May 30, 2019 Views: 1139

 Datastream (available in the Financial Room of IESE’s Barcelona Library as well as at the Madrid Library, through Eikon).
 Lookup Worldscope data item WC01201 - Research and Development Expenses.

 In a company's Income Statement which can be found in Sabi and Orbis.

 Go to U.S. Securities and Exchange Commission for SEC Filings.
-Or National Science Foundation.
+Alternatively, National Science Foundation.

-The Economics of Industrial Research & Innovation (IRI) collects information on the top 1,000 EU companies and 1,000 non-EU companies investing the largest sums in R&D in The 2011 EU Industrial R&D Investment Scoreboard.
-See also: The 2012 EU Survey on R&D Investment Business Trends.
+The Economics of Industrial Research & Innovation (IRI) collects information on the top 1,000 EU companies and 1,000 non-EU companies investing the largest sums in R&D. See the following section: The EU Industrial R&D Investment Scoreboard.